eande171/amalgam/README.md

 .\venv\Scripts\activate
 python -m src.main
 ```

+# Using Amalgam
+1. Say the wake word `hey jarvis` (just like "hey google" or "hey siri"), Amalgam will indicate it is listening.
+2. Give it an instruction like: `play me some music` or `search the web`.

+That's it!

 For a list of current features, information on creating custom plugins / AI tools, check the [wiki](https://github.com/eande171/amalgam/wiki).